quozd/awesome-dotnet/README.md

 ## Testing

+* [ArchUnitNET](https://github.com/TNG/ArchUnitNET) - Simple library for checking the architecture of C# code with a fluent API.
 * [AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source framework for .NET designed to minimize the 'Arrange' phase of your unit tests
 * [BDDfy](https://github.com/TestStack/TestStack.BDDfy) - BDDfy is the simplest BDD framework EVER!
 * [Bogus](https://github.com/bchavez/Bogus) - A simple and sane fake data generator for C#.
 Based on and ported from the famed faker.js.